 To prepare for ELISA (pronounced as “e-lize-ah”), dispense 100 microliters of protein solution into each well of a Polysorp microtiter plate [1-CU].
 Close the plates with the lid and store at 4 degrees Celsius overnight to facilitate the immobilization of protein onto microtiter plate wells [2-MED-over the shoulder].

 Polysorp microtiter plate as talent dispenses 100 microliters of protein solution into each well.
+Talent closes the plates with the lid and places it at 4 degrees Celsius.

 Talent closes the plates with the lid and places it at 4 degrees Celsius.